-Pavelich, A. (2020, June – Postponed).
+FORTHCOMING: Pavelich, A. (2021).
 The Depoliticization of Suicide: A Critical Discourse Analysis on the Government of Canada’s Federal Framework for Suicide Prevention.
-Paper submitted for presentation at the Fourth Conference of the Critical Suicide Studies Network at the University of British Columbia in Vancouver, BC, June 12-13, 2020.
+Paper submitted for presentation at the Fourth Conference of the Critical Suicide Studies Network at the University of British Columbia in Vancouver, BC, June 12-13, 2020 (COVID Post-Poned).

-Pavelich, A. (2019, March) The Medicalization of Suicide and its Depoliticization of Social Suffering.
+Pavelich, A. (2019) The Medicalization of Suicide and its Depoliticization of Social Suffering.
 Presenter at the Sociology Undergraduate Student Association Academic Conference on March 15th, 2019 at York University in Toronto, Ontario.
+Best Presentation Recipient.

 A. Pavelich, & T. Wirchenko.
 (2020, January).
 Introducing a Therapy Dog for Staff Members in the Peter MacKinnon and Administration Building: Pilot Project Report.
 University of Saskatchewan, Pilot Project Report.
 Office of Centennial Enhancement Chair in One Health & Wellness.